learn-co-curriculum/dsc-getting-started/README.md

 > Note:
 - Words in all titles are capitalized, **except** articles (a, an, the), conjunctions (and, but, for,...), short prepositions (at, by, from,...)
 - Titles at the very top of the notebook have 1 "#"
-- Lesson Title in Jupyter Notebook and Title on airtable should **match exactly**
+- Lesson title in Jupyter Notebook and title on airtable should **match exactly**

 ## Introduction
 Introduction goes here